ogmini/ogmini.github.io/_posts/2025-5-6-Researching RDCMan.md

 Location: `%localappdata%\Microsoft\Remote Desktop Connection Manager`
 Format: Folder Names

 From initial glance, it appears that RDCMan will create seemingly empty folders tied to the version of RDCMan being run.

+CORRECTION - The folder that is created is for the version of RDCMan that was launched without a RDCMan.settings file previously existing.
+This is an interesting distinction.

 ![RDCMan Version Folders](/images/RDCMan/rdcmanversions.png)